dtcenter/MET/docs/Contributors_Guide/dev_details/tmp_file_use.rst

 :code:`nbrcnt`, or :code:`nbrcts`.

 .. note::
-   Consider whether or not its realistic to hold the resampled statistics all in memory.
-If so, that'd save a lot of time in I/O.
+   Consider whether or not it's realistic to hold the resampled statistics in memory rather than writing them to temporary files.
+   If so, that would reduce the I/O.

+.. _tmp_files_stat_analysis:

 Stat-Analysis Tool
 ^^^^^^^^^^^^^^^^^^